briandfoy/briandfoy.github.io/_posts/2012-03-19-should-i-buy-that-perl-book-.md

 There are several sorts of costs, which many people at least know subconsciously.
 A cost is something where you lose resources.
 There are two that matter, but there are some other sorts of costs that shouldn't matter.

 There's the *acquisition cost*.
 That's the particular sub-cost that most people call "cost" or "price".
 It's the amount of money that disappears from your bank account or wallet.
 This is the easiest cost to pay, and the easiest to see because a number changes.
 But, it's only the beginning.
-Buying a gold mine doesn't get you any immediately usable gold, after all.
+Buying a gold mine doesn't get you any immediately-usable gold, after all.
 You still have to work your mine.
 If you just want to decorate your bookshelf, there are probably [prettier books](https://amzn.to/2GUe75U) for the same price, or you can print the spine yourself and glue it to cardboard for much less, perhaps to hide your secret stash of, well, whatever you need to secret.

 The *opportunity cost* is what you prevent yourself from acheiving by choosing a particular alternative.
 If you get one book, maybe you won't have the resources to acquire a different book.
 That might mean that you don't have enough money for another one, or you run out of time before you find out the first book isn't for you.
 You used your resource for the wrong thing.